michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 87

-1. A Psalm or Song for the sons of Korah.His foundation is in the holy mountains.for the sons: or, of the sons
+1. A Psalm or Song for the sons of Korah.His foundation is in the holy mountains.

 2. The Lord loveth the gates of Zion more than all the dwellings of Jacob.